amm414/CS1530-Software-Engineering-Project/README.md

 3. Use the virtual environment by the command "workon {name-of-env}" and navigate to the directory where source code is/will be located.
 Then, enter "setprojectdir ." to specify this as working directory location.
 This means whenever virtual environment is started (through the 'workon' command) it will automatically navigate to this directory.

-4. Use the 'pip install' commands to install 'flask' and 'flask_sqlalchemy' individually.
+4. Use the 'pip install' commands to install 'flask' and 'flask_sqlalchemy' and 'flask_socketio' individually.

 5. Run the 'export FLASK=craigversity.py' (NOTE: replace 'export' with 'set' for WINDOWS).
-Followed by 'flask run' to initialize application.
+Then, setup the database using the 'flask initdb' command.

+6. Run the application server by entering 'python craigversity' (this assumes craigversity.py is within your current directory)

-6. Open browser and navigate to URL: 'localhost:5000' and be amazed!!
+7. Open browser and navigate to URL: 'localhost:5000' and be amazed!!

-7. If you need to initialize the database, run 'flask initdb' when the application is not running, and after you 'set' or 'export' the FLASK (part 5 above).

-* NOTE: To turn on 'development mode' to allow changes to be loaded without restarting the flask application: before running 'flask run'; enter 'export FLASK_ENV=development' (remember to replace 'export' with 'set' for WINDOWS)